 Be sure to try the French opera cake, baguette sandwich, mousse au chocolat, escargots, and croissants.
 These are some of the popular foods in France.

 7. Grab a Glass of Wine at Le Wine Bar

 Apart from its good food, France is also known for its vintage wines.
 The best place to enjoy some of this good wine is at No.5 Wine Bar, which has since 2017 being voted the world’s best wine bar by Glass Wine List.

 This bar, located in the center of Toulouse, has over 3,000 referenced wines you can try.
 If you’ve got €10,000 you don’t mind spending, you can order a small glass of one of the world’s rarest and oldest bottles of wine displayed in a glass cabinet at the bar.
 The place opens every day at 6pm.

 8. Tour the Airbus Headquarters

 The two largest airplane manufacturers in the world are Boeing and Airbus.
-You can visit the latter’s headquarters in Toulouse and can get to see how planes are made.
-The company gives a 90 minute guided tour of its facility, which will take you to the runways used to test the planes made, the production facility, hangar, etc.
+You can visit the Airbus headquarters in Toulouse and can get to see how planes are made.
+The company gives a 90-minute guided tour of its facility, which will take you to the runways used to test the planes made, the production facility, hangar, etc.

-Tickets: The tour costs £10.50 for adults and children pay £8.30.
+Tickets: The tour costs £16 for adults and children pay £13.
+Kids under 6 are free.
 You’re not allowed to take photographs during the tour, and you must carry your passport for identification, otherwise, you’ll not be allowed to enter the Airbus headquarters.

 Hours: Open 8am to 7pm every day except Sunday and bank holidays (also Dec 31 and Jan 2).